 If you are an independent landlord like us, you have probably considered hiring a property manager for your rentals.
 How much does a property management company charge?
 More importantly, how much property management fees should you expect to pay?
 Rates vary from location to location, and you may have received different information from some property managers.
 To find out how your expected property management fees, simply enter a few details into our property management fees calculator below.

 Property Management Fees Calculator:

-How Are Property Management Fees Calculated?
+How to Calculate Property Management Fees

 Annual property management fees are calculated by multiplying your annual rent by the percentage management fee charged by property managers.
 We then add the lease-up fees when your property manager finds a new tenant for your rental.
 Finally, we multiply the property manager’s maintenance and repair markup fees by your estimated annual repairs and add them your total.
 This shows how much property management fees you will pay.
 Our calculator also indicates how much these fees are as a percentage of your total income.
 The result might surprise you.

 What Is The Average Cost Of A Property Manager?

 The average cost of a property manager varies, depending on your location.
 However, we find that property managers often charge between 8-12% of monthly rental income.
 Some charge this regardless of whether your rental property is occupied or not.
 For a $1500/month rental, this property management fee would be between $120-$180/month.